sijang/sijang.github.io/_pages/quotes.md

   > Do it alone.
 Do it broke.
 Do it tired.
 Do it scared.
 Just do it.

+  > Sacrifice a few years of comfort for decades of freedom.

+  > Have patience -- all things are difficult before they become easy.

+  > Hardship often prepares an ordinary person for an extraordinary destiny.

+  > Whatever you are, be a good one.

 ## To go further
   > Worrying about losing is losing before you begin.

   > Don't get burned twice by the same flame.

+  > As long as you are alive, no obstacle is permanent.

   > Too many of us are not living our dreams because we are living our fears.